Quantitative spectral analysis of electromagnetic scattering. I: $ L^2$ and Hilbert-Schmidt norm bounds: Norm bounds for the Green operator

 \begin{lemma} We have

-and in particular, we have the identity $ I[O(\mathbf0,R)]=2\pi R^2$ for all $R>0$, and $\Vert\hat \gamma\Vert_{2}\leq\frac{3}2(kR_V)^2$. \end{lemma} \begin{proof}We start with the Fourier inversion formula where the convolution kernel satisfies Then, applying the Parseval-Plancherel identity, we obtain the Fourier representation of $I[V]$ as claimed.
+and in particular, we have the identity $ I[O(\mathbf0,R)]=2\pi R^2$ for all $R>0$, and $\Vert\hat \gamma\Vert_{2}\leq\frac{3}4(kR_V)^2$. \end{lemma} \begin{proof}We start with the Fourier inversion formula where the convolution kernel satisfies Then, applying the Parseval--Plancherel identity, we obtain the Fourier representation of $I[V]$ as claimed.

-For $V=O(\mathbf0,R)$, we have where $j_1(x) $ is the spherical Bessel function of first order.
-Consequently, we may derive $I[O(\mathbf0,R)]=2\pi R^2 $ from the identity $\int_0^{+\infty} j_1^2(x)/x\D x=1/4 $, which is a specific case of the Weber-Schafheitlin integral \cite[Ref.][pp.~402-404]{Watson}.
+For $V=O(\mathbf0,R)$, we have where $j_1(x) $ is the spherical Bessel function of the first order.
+Consequently, we may derive $I[O(\mathbf0,R)]=2\pi R^2 $ from the identity $\int_0^{+\infty} j_1^2(x)/x\D x=1/4 $, which is a specific case of the Weber--Schafheitlin integral \cite[pp.~402--404]{Watson}.
 We may check this against the spherical harmonic expansion which integrates to